Rock paper scissors: Different weapons

-In the Malaysian version of the game, "scissors" is replaced by "bird," represented with the finger tips of five fingers brought together to form a beak.
-The open palm represents "water".
-Bird beats water (by drinking it); stone beats bird (by hitting it); and stone loses to water (because it sinks in it).

-Singapore also has a related hand-game called "ji gu pa", where "ji" refers to the bird gesture, "gu" refers to the stone gesture, and "pa" refers to the water gesture.
-The game is played by two players using both hands.
-At the same time, they both say, "ji gu pa!"
-At "pa!" they both show two open-palmed hands.
-One player then changes his hand gestures while calling his new combination out (e.g., "pa gu!").
-At the same time, the other player changes his hand gestures as well.
-If one of his hand gestures is the same as the other one, that hand is "out" and he puts it behind his back; he is no longer able to play that hand for the rest of the round.
-The players take turns in this fashion, until one player loses by having both hands sent "out".
-"Ji gu pa" is most likely a transcription of the Japanese names for the different hand gestures in the original jan-ken game, "choki" (scissors), "guu" (rock) and "paa" (paper).

 In Indonesia, the game is called suten, suit or just sut, and the three signs are elephant (slightly raised thumb), human (outstreched index finger) and ant (outstreched pinky finger).
 Elephant is stronger than human, human is stronger than ant, but elephant is afraid of the ant.

 Using the same tripartite division, there is a full-body variation in lieu of the hand signs called "Bear, Hunter, Ninja".
 In this iteration the participants stand back-to-back and at the count of three (or ro-sham-bo as is traditional) turn around facing each other using their arms evoking one of the totems.
 The players' choices break down as: Hunter shoots bear; Bear eats ninja; Ninja kills hunter.
-The game was popularized with a FedEx commercial where warehouse employees had too much free time on their hands.

 Additional weapons

 Generalized rock-paper-scissors games where the players have a choice of more than three weapons have been studied.
 Any variation of rock paper scissors is an oriented graph, where the nodes represent the symbols (weapons) choosable by the players, and an edge from A to B means that A defeats B. Each oriented graph is a potentially playable rock paper scissors game.
-According to theoretical calculations, the number of distinguishable (i. e. not isomorphic) oriented graphs grows with the number of weapons = 3, 4, 5, ... as follows:
+According to theoretical calculations, the number of distinguishable (i.e. not isomorphic) oriented graphs grows with the number of weapons = 3, 4, 5, ... as follows: